MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Surface Hub 3 Pack option

 > [!TIP]
-> Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md), which lets you swap out your existing cartridge and instantly convert your Surface Hub 2S to a Surface Hub 3.
+> Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Pack compute cartridge](surface-hub-3-pack-faq.md), which lets you swap out your existing Surface Hub 2S cartridge and instantly convert your Surface Hub 2S to a Surface Hub 3.
 To learn more, see [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md).

 > [!NOTE]
 > Support for Windows 10 Team edition on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.

 ## Optional: Streamline post-migration deployment with Windows Autopilot and Teams Rooms Auto-Login

-Whether you initiate the migration process manually on a Surface Hub 2S or remotely via Intune, it's advantageous to set the stage for the device to autonomously complete its deployment post-migration, utilizing Windows Autopilot in conjunction with Teams Rooms Auto-Login.
+Whether you initiate the migration process manually on a Surface Hub 2S or remotely via Intune, it's advantageous to set the stage for the device to autonomously complete its deployment post-migration, utilizing Windows Autopilot in conjunction with Auto-Login of Teams Rooms.
 This approach is particularly beneficial for customers triggering migration remotely, as it facilitates a fully remote, end-to-end process spanning migration to the Teams Rooms on Windows experience to the subsequent deployment within your organization.

-For detailed guidance on enrolling your Surface Hub in Autopilot, see [Deploy Surface Hub 3 with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).
+For detailed guidance on enrolling your Surface Hub in Autopilot and Auto-login of Teams Rooms, see [Deploy Surface Hub with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).

 > [!TIP]
-> For an optimal experience, it's recommended to configure Autopilot before starting the migration process.
-This preparation ensures Autopilot is primed and ready to facilitate deployment when migration is complete.
+> For an optimal experience, it's recommended to configure Autopilot and Auto-login of Teams Rooms before starting the migration process.
+This preparation ensures that seamless deployment is primed and ready to begin when migration is complete.

 For detailed guidance on enrolling your Surface Hub in Autopilot, refer to the documentation: [Deploy Surface Hub 3 with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).